 Professional Ant Control

+Today's professionals often use gel bait insecticides to control and eliminate small ants from homes and other residences.
 This requires the placement of small beads of gel bait, primarily in areas where ants have been seen feeding or trailing.
 The bait may be placed on small pieces of cardboard or another holder or may be contained inside an ant bait station.

 Bait is the preferred method of control because, in order to solve an ant problem, you need to first eliminate the ants you don't see to get rid of the ants you do see.
 The ants that you see are worker ants.
 Their job is to find food and take it back to feed the queen and her young, who are being groomed as the next generation of worker ants.